 403(b) Supplemental Retirement

 Rice University offers all paid employees the opportunity to contribute to a 403(b).
 If the salary reduction is made with pre-tax dollars, the earnings accumulate on a tax-deferred basis.
 If the salary reduction is made on a post-tax basis in a Roth 403(b), the salary reduction and growth are not taxable when you withdraw them.
 You choose how to invest the funds based on your risk tolerance.
-Please be sure to review and choose your investment options and designate a beneficiary (see below) for your investments.
+Please review and select your investment options, and designate a beneficiary (see below) for your investments.

 To enroll in the 403(b) and or change your current election, you will need to visit the NetBenefits website.
 This user guide may be helpful.
 If you wish to designate your beneficiary and investment options at the time the account is created, please also complete your application for either: